terrenceshi/portfolio_3d/README.md

 Scene
  - Add lights from cars (hard as fuck, may need to download a new package for this one)
  - Experiment with different options for Art Background (optional) (new color? maybe a model from vg design?)
- - look into having box not receive bloom
  - look up use of chromatic abberation for fun

 Art